Skip to main content

 Here are some examples of what SMART goals in social media marketing can look like:

-• Awareness stage: Increase brand awareness on Instagram by growing the follower count by 20% over the next three months.
+- Awareness stage: Increase brand awareness via Instagram marketing by growing the follower count by 20% over the next three months.

-These SMART social media marketing goals can look very different for your business.
-This is the part when you consult on your social media marketing strategy.
+These SMART social media marketing goals can look very different for your business, depending on the slant of your social media marketing strategy.
 When setting SMART goals, it's crucial to ensure they align with your business objectives, are within your capabilities, and can be effectively tracked and measured.

 Step 2: Do Your Research

 Before starting to think of plans and tactics to help you achieve your social media objectives, you should do your research.
 You can do this manually, or you can also use social media analytics tools to help you.
-Here’s a list of the best social media analytics software.
+Here’s a list of the best social media analytics software to get you going.

 Conduct an audit